FBT is dragged back into Alma's world. Fear FBT's review of FEAR 2.

 FEAR 2 is a technically good game – there’s a huge amount of shooting, complex levels and it’s intense; it keeps you on your toes.
 And your fingers; there’s a lot of classic mid-noughties button mashing to get things out of your face.
 But it’s only Alma’s shenanigans to separate this from any other military shooter.
 The oddest thing is this is from Monolith, usually a crackingly good developer with an eye for subverting the genres they explore.
 Keep the ATC as an X-Files secret government and Aristide as the Smoking Man if you like, but FEAR should have been a great supernatural shooter series with each game featuring new nasties to overcome.
 Then little Alma would have remained a great amongst gaming’s villains; SHODAN, GLaDOS, Andrew Ryan – compelling one-off villains you develop just a sliver of compassion for.

 Stick to the original, it knows your fears, where as Fear2 is just Call of Duty: Alma.
 Played in Zombie mode.
-It even drops young Alma once sexy Alma appears, and there’s nothing scarier than a little girl that’s up to something - never thought I'd admit this, but I miss Little Alma.
+It even drops young Alma once sexy Alma appears, and there’s nothing scarier than a little girl that’s up to something - you want sexy girls to be up to something, the more evil the better.

 The DLC F.E.A.R.
 2: Reborn is an effective little shooter that makes zero sense.
 A Replica solider is activated and sent to find FEAR 1’s Fettel.
 Alma then takes control of his brothers and the various ghosties to stop him.
 Why?
 It’s not really clear, and I assumed it provided the explanation for Fettel’s rebirth in Fear 3, but it doesn’t.
 Why not have Alma task the Replica with trapping Becket for her?
 The main game could have included a scene where Becket disappears and we play a DLC as Keegan for a while – it could have explained more of Keegan’s Alma-crush before Becket pops up refusing to talk about it, but of course this is just a quickie DLC that adds nothing but a few quid to WB’s coffers.
 Avoid.